Sherri Sewell, 5th Grade ESOL

 Karina Fasullo, 3rd Grade ESOL

 Karina Fasullo is a Third Grade ESOL teacher at Randolph.
-This is her second year at Randolph.
 Before Randolph she taught first grade teacher for seven years at ATES in Annandale, Virginia.
 She received her undergraduate degree from Fordham University in New York City and her Master’s in Education from the University of Virginia.
 In her free time she enjoys long runs on the W&OD trail, nature hikes with friends, and spending time with her nephew and nieces.
 Additionally, she spends her summers backpacking internationally, as she has a great zest for learning about different cultures and traditions.

 Mercedes Oetgen, 1st Grade ESOL